abdishakurali/garaad/waafipay.md

 Whether you are integrating WaafiPay into a mobile app, a web store, or a custom-built e-commerce solution, our documentation will guide you through the necessary steps and technical details.
 It includes detailed descriptions of our API endpoints, data formats, and operational procedures, along with code examples in multiple programming languages to assist you in a smooth integration process.
 Whether you're a small business, a large enterprise, or a freelance developer, Waafipay provides the flexibility and functionality you need to manage payments efficiently and securely.

 Setup
-API Access: You must have a valid Waafipay account.
+API Access: Adiga must have a valid Waafipay account.
 If you do not have one, please visit WAAFI HQ Offices (Telesom, Zaad, Golis, WAAFI SAB) to register in person.
 Once registered, you will receive your API credentials, including an API key and a client ID, which are necessary for authentication.
 Secure Environment: Ensure that your development and production environments comply with our security standards, which include using HTTPS to encrypt all API requests to safeguard sensitive data.
-Compatibility Check: Your system should be compatible with our API specifications.
+Compatibility Check: Adigar system should be compatible with our API specifications.
 We support JSON for request and response bodies, and our API can be accessed from any platform that supports HTTPS requests.
-Development Tools: You should have the necessary development tools installed, including a REST client for testing API requests, and an environment for writing and testing your integration code.
+Development Tools: Adiga should have the necessary development tools installed, including a REST client for testing API requests, and an environment for writing and testing your integration code.
 By meeting these requirements, you will be ready to proceed with integrating the WaafiPay API and start processing payments securely and efficiently through Mobile Wallets and Bank Accounts.
 Introduction
 Our API (Application Programming Interface) enables client applications to securely communicate with WaafiPay servers using a predefined message format.
 The structure of our API responses includes key fields that facilitate this communication: